Stockyard

 UK government funding

-food and drink production units created
+food and drink production hubs created

 weekly market visitors